Xamariners/Full-Stack-Developer-Course/CAPSTONE 10 - Xamarin with Azure Services/PROJECT/README.md

 Starter Project located in DAY4/Starter.zip file.

-Your objective is to save Course data that you create in the ```CourseCreatePage```, into the Device storage using File System API provided by the Xamarin.Essentials library.
+Your objective is to save Course data that you create in the ```CourseCreatePage```, into the Device storage using File System API provided by the Xamarin.Essentials library and System.IO classes in .NET framework.
 Then you can access those data in the ```CourseListPage``` directly and populate them in the CollectionView element.

 Before we write/save data, we need to make sure the User enters valid data into the fields in UI.
 In your  ```CourseCreatePage``` page, when the User enter data into the Entry fields, and click on "Create Course" Button, we should check for the validity of the entered data.
 You can add this logic in the ```SaveNewCourseButton_Clicked``` event handler and perform this validation for each input element.
 ```csharp